Creepy Crawly, Utterly Covetable: The Enduring Appeal of Insect Jewelry

 In 2024, Markle sported the earrings during a trip to Colombia to visit the Colegio La Giralda school in Santa Fe, where she and Prince Harry met with a kindergarten class and toured the premises.

-Queen Camilla’s Assemblage of Diamond Insect Brooches
+Queen Camilla’s Collection of Diamond Insect Brooches

 Insect Jewelry: Queen Camilla bumblebee brooches